fluidinfo/django-fluidinfo/docs/models.rst

 Notes
 -----

-.. [#matching] Text matching has not been implemented for the launch of the FluidDB private alpha.
-Expect it soon.
+.. [#matching] Text matching has not been implemented for the launch of the Fluidinfo private alpha.
+About tag values *are* indexed and full text indexing will be switched on soon.